-What was that project you mentioned you were working on with French Fred?
+What is the project you are working on with Fred?

 I’ve made a collection for Quiksilver of my designs on some clothing.
 So we’re making a video about it.
 My only condition was that I wouldn’t talk into the video!
 I just want to show my inspirations

 There will be a little skateboarding, but it’s going to be artistic let’s say, we’ve been getting creative.